 Carcassonne

-Carcassonne begins with a single tile face up, and the other 71 tiles are shuffled and placed face down so that players can draw from them.
-On each turn, a player draws a new tile and places it next to the tiles that are already face up.
-The new tile must be placed so that it extends the features of the adjacent tiles: roads must connect to roads, fields to fields, and cities to cities.
-Part of the game board after several rounds.
-After placing each new tile, the player who placed the tile may place a figure on an element of the newly placed tile.
-The player who placed the tile may not use a piece to claim elements of the tile that extend or connect elements already claimed by another player.
-However, it is possible for terrain features claimed by opposing players to be "shared" by subsequently placing tiles that connect them.
-For example, two field tiles, each with a follower on them, can be connected to a single field by another terrain feature.
+Carcassonne begins with a single face-up landscape tile and 71 others that have been shuffled face-down and from which the players draw.
+On each turn, a player draws a new landscape tile and places it adjacent to the tiles already on the board.
+The new tile must be placed so that it continues the elements of the adjacent tiles: roads must connect to roads, fields to fields, and cities to cities.
+A section of the game board after several rounds.
+After placing each new tile, the player who placed it may choose whether to place a token on an element of that newly placed tile.
+The player who placed the tile may not use a token to claim elements of the tile that extend or connect to elements already claimed by another player.
+However, it is possible for terrain elements claimed by opposing players to be “split” by subsequently playing cards that connect them.
+For example, two field tiles, each with a follower on it, can be connected into a single field by another terrain tile.
 The game ends when the last tile has been placed.
-At this point, all features (including fields) score points for the players with the most followers on them.
+At this point, all elements (including fields) award points to the players with the most followers on them.
 The player with the most points wins the game.